 This 48-credit program requires a series of classes that provide students with a background in general nursing principles and care practices.
-Topics of study include pharmacology, management, and leadership, as well as different types of nursing, such as maternal and child, mental health, medical surgical, and pediatric.
+Topics of study include pharmacology, psychology, and human anatomy, as well as different types of nursing, such as parent-child child, mental health, and medical surgical.
 Graduates of the program may qualify to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).

 Associate of Applied Science in Nursing

 Students complete a 33-credit sequence of clinical training as part of the 66-credit program.
 The required courses are the same as those found in the practical nursing program, including foundational concepts in nursing.
-Aspiring professionals also pursue specialized training in medical surgical, parent and child, pediatric, and mental health nursing.
+Aspiring professionals also pursue specialized training in leadership, medical surgical, parent-child, and mental health nursing.